How to Get PR in Singapore After Study

 Can I appeal if my PR application is rejected?

-Yes, the PR appeal process Singapore allows reapplication after six months.
+Yes, the PR appeal process in Singapore allows reapplication after six months.
 About 10% of successful PR holders were approved on their second application.

 Conclusion & Actionable Next Steps